MySQL INDEXES: A Comprehensive Guide

 Best Practices for Using Indexes

-✅ Use indexes for columns frequently used in WHERE
+✅ Use indexes for columns frequently used in WHERE, JOIN, ORDER BY, or GROUP BY.

 ✅ Use composite indexes for multi-column queries.